DustinWatts/ESP32_TFT_Combiner/README.md

 ## Get help

-For quick acces to help you can join my Discord server: https://discord.gg/RE3XevS
+For quick access to help you can join my Discord server: https://discord.gg/RE3XevS